Indications

 - Hold or press the patch firmly for at least 30 seconds, ensuring the patch sticks well to the skin, especially at the edges.

 - If the patch does not adhere well or becomes loose following application, they can use first-aid tape to tape the edges to their skin.
-If the patch still fails to adhere well to the skin, they can try using see-through dressings but should not cover the patch with any other type of bandage or tape.
+If the patch still fails to adhere well to the skin, they can use see-through dressings but should not cover the patch with any other type of bandage or tape.

 - Following the successful application of the patch, the patient should wash their hands with water immediately.